 Along with showing my own winter decorations, I’ve included 5 major tips on how to decorate a tray, many suggestions for where you can use a tray, and several home decor items that you can place on a your tray.

 There are 24 of us that are sharing a variety of ideas for how to style decor trays for winter.
+You’ll find those 24 additional winter tray ideas at the end of this post.
 You’re sure to get tons of inspiration from that many winter wonderland themed ideas!

 WINTER TRAY DECOR IDEAS